dryzrlbs/WeatherPipeline/README.md

 - variables.tf: Stores configurable inputs such as project ID, dataset name, and region.

 ### **3.4 Data Transformation with dbt**
 Once the weather data is collected and cleaned, we use dbt (data build tool) to further organize and enhance it. dbt helps us manage our data models in a structured, version-controlled way.
-It allows us to write transformation logic using SQL and then turns that logic into views or tables in our data warehouse.
+It allows us to write transformation logic using SQL and then turns that logic into views or tables in our BigQuery data warehouse.
 <p align="center">
   <img width="50%" src="images/dbt_bigquery_prod.png" alt="Weather Project Architecture Overview">
 </p>